berk-turan/nexus-sdk/tools/social-twitter/README.md

 - **`err.reason`: [`String`]** - The reason for the error.
 This could be:
   - Twitter API error with title and error type (e.g., "Twitter API error: Invalid Request (error type: https://api.twitter.com/2/problems/invalid-request)")
-  - Twitter API error with optional detail and message (e.g., "Twitter API error: Invalid Request (error type: https://api.twitter.com/2/problems/invalid-request) - One or more parameters to your request was invalid. - The `id` query parameter value [2222222222222222222222222222] is not valid")
+  - Twitter API error with optional detail and message (e.g., "Twitter API error: Invalid Request (error type: https://api.twitter.com/2/problems/invalid-request) - One or more parameters to your request was invalid.
   - Failed to parse Twitter API response
   - Failed to read Twitter API response
   - Failed to send request to Twitter API